 3. Household income is adequate to meet needs and keeps pace with the basic cost of living; poverty is significantly reduced as a result.

-9.3.1 Median Income The median income of New Jersey's workers has risen and remains well above the US average.
+9.3.1 Median Income The median income of New Jersey's households has fluctuated since 2011 and remains well above the US average.

 Figure 9.3.1.1 Median Income, New Jersey vs. United States